Isobel Campbell

 Isobel Campbell (born 27 April 1976) is a Scottish singer, songwriter and cellist.
-She rose to prominence at age nineteen as a member of the indie pop band Belle & Sebastian, but left the group to pursue a solo career, first as The Gentle Waves, and later under her own name.
+She rose to prominence at age nineteen as a member of the indie pop band Belle & Sebastian, but left the group to pursue a solo career, first as the Gentle Waves, and later under her own name.
 She later collaborated with singer Mark Lanegan on three albums.
-Her latest studio album, There Is No Other, was released in 2020.
+Her latest studio album, Bow To Love, was released in 2024.

 Campbell's music has been described as either indie pop, chamber pop or singer-songwriter.
 Regardless of genre, Campbell makes gentle and sombre music, often using classical instruments.

 Biography

 1996–2002: Belle & Sebastian

 Belle & Sebastian was formed in 1996 by Stuart Murdoch and Stuart David; Campbell had met Murdoch at a New Year's Eve party at age nineteen, and then participated in a recording session with Murdoch and David sponsored by Stow College's Music Business Administration curriculum.
 They named themselves Belle & Sebastian after a children's book of the same name.
 Murdoch was the lead singer on the first two albums, with Campbell playing cello, percussion and singing backing vocals.
 A classically trained cellist, Campbell also played keyboards.
 She also took lead vocals on a few songs from the band, and co-wrote their top-20 UK single "Legal Man".

 Their follow-up was The Boy with the Arab Strap which contained the track "Is It Wicked Not to Care?" where for the first time Campbell sang lead vocals.
 The band's next album was Fold Your Hands Child, You Walk Like a Peasant.
 The album introduced many stylistic changes, such as a larger string section and more of the members singing lead vocals; Campbell sings on "Family Tree", and performs a duet with Stevie Jackson on "Beyond the Sunrise".

 Most of 2002 was spent on touring and recording a soundtrack album, Storytelling (for Storytelling by Todd Solondz).
 Campbell left the band in spring of 2002, in the middle of their North American tour.